Tornadoes – What They Are, How They Form, And Their Main Characteristics

 Conclusion

-It also clearly highlighted the destructive nature and dangers of these meteorological phenomena and focused on their impact on all the areas they encounter.
+It also clearly highlighted the destructive nature and dangers of these meteorological phenomena and focused on their impact on the areas they encounter.

 Until next time, keep your eye on the weather!